zaphosting/docs/docs/vserver-windows-palworld.md

 ---
 id: vserver-windows-palworld
 title: Palworld Dedicated Server Setup
-description: Information about setting up an Palworld Dedicated Server on a VPS/Rootserver - ZAP-Hosting.com documentation
+description: Information about setting up a Palworld Dedicated Server on a VPS/Root server/Dedicated Server - ZAP-Hosting.com documentation
-sidebar_label: Palworld Dedicated Server Setup
+sidebar_label: Palworld
 ---

 **📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
 No problem!
 We also provide a video for this topic: